 The theme for the 2023 Symposium is: From Awareness to Action.

 This theme was chosen as it supports counselors, counselor educators, and others in the profession to continue moving from creating awareness and spreading knowledge around the most pressing issues in the field to progress toward actionable change and steps to address the mental health–related inequities and disparities faced by those in our communities.
 Workshop presenters will be challenged to present and help cultivate action-oriented applications to implement lessons learned in their sessions.

-We welcome applications from presenters who can provide creative and unique presentations that highlight evidence-based and promising practices or relevant research addressing ways to serve and bridge the gap for: people of color, Indigenous peoples, women, members of the military and their families, differently abled individuals, immigrants, and members of the LGBTQ+ community.
+We welcome submissions from presenters who can provide creative and unique presentations that highlight evidence-based and culturally relevant practices or research addressing ways to serve and bridge the gap for: underserved communities (including underrepresented ethnic and racial groups, children, veterans, the elderly, military or rural populations, and LGBTQIA2S+ individuals).